Shaka Guide’s East Oahu Shoreline Drive Itinerary

 Depart Waikiki EARLY

 We suggest leaving around 8 a.m. if not earlier; the first few activities on this tour are some of the busiest on Oahu.
-Oh, and make sure you have a hearty breakfast to start your day — don’t worry, we have a bunch of lunch recommendations so you can enjoy some authentic, Hawaiian cuisine.
+Oh, and make sure you have a hearty breakfast to start your day — don’t worry, we have a bunch of recommendations so you can enjoy some local eats.

 Hike Diamond Head OR Snorkel at Hanauma Bay